Author Information

 Formal Review

-• Value: How important is the subject?
+• Value: Is this manuscript focused with a clear purpose?
+How important is its topic?
 Does the manuscript as it stands make a significant original contribution to its field and to the advancement of knowledge?
 If so, what contribution does it make?

-• Market: Is there a market for this manuscript?
-What do you see as possible markets?
-Does it have potential for course adoption?
-If published, will this manuscript duplicate or substantially recapitulate any books already in print?
+• Market: Does this manuscript have enough of a readership to justify publication?
+What is its primary market?
+Are there other possible markets?
+Does the text have potential for course adoption?
+If published, will the manuscript duplicate or substantially recapitulate any books already in print?

 • Audience: What is the primary audience for the work?
 To what extent is it likely to appeal to readers outside its main area of scholarship and to general readers?